 Q: Are there any other issues relating to the enforcement system in your country that you would like to raise?

-The most singular aspect of the Portuguese system is the mandatory arbitration for litigation between pharmaceutical companies based on reference and generic drugs (as previously mentioned, this is no longer applicable).
+The most singular aspect of the Portuguese system used to be the mandatory arbitration for litigation between pharmaceutical companies based on reference and generic drugs (as previously mentioned, this is no longer applicable).

 The new IP Code brings several changes, including an exclusive competence of the INPI to assess the validity of registrations of trademarks, designs, appellations of origin and geographical indications – subject to appeal to the Portuguese specialised IP Court.
 The new IP Code also brings the EU Trade Secret Directive into national law.